GANBY-372/372-Project/README.md

 20. Allow user to remove all vehicles with the dealer
 21. Allow user to specify another dealer to transfer dealer’s vehicle inventory before removing it.
 22. Allow user to modify given vehicle’s price
+23. Allow user to create a username and password when first run
+24. Allow user to login with username and password

 ---